gmh14/RobNets/README.md

 `RobNet_free_cifar10` and `RobNet_large_v1_cifar10` in `checkpoint/` are obtained with a total training batch size `1536`, while `RobNet_large_v2_cifar10` with batch size `1024`.
 Make sure to linearly scale the learning rate if you have a different batch size.
 (In fact, the hyper-parameters here are not optimized sufficiently by trial and error.
 If you find a better combination, welcome to deliver PR!)

+Note: You may notice that some of the training configurations are slightly different from the original paper, such as the learning rate scheduler.
+However, the tranining configurations in this repo can yeild even better results than those in the paper.
+Check the training log of `RobNet_large_v1_cifar10`[here](https://drive.google.com/file/d/11S1F2-B4Lm5Sc7uFBE4bh8-QItwE2Stf/view?usp=sharing) using the script in this repo.

 ## Use RobNet Architectures
 To use the searched RobNet models, for example, load `RobNet_free` on CIFAR10:
 ```python